Task

 task.task_registry module

-Registry of task classes, used to instantiate tasks from their spec.
+Registry of task classes, used to build tasks from their spec.

 - class otter.task.task_registry.TaskRegistry(config: Config, scratchpad: Scratchpad)[source]